-1. Beneficiaries receiving prevocational services may also receive day habilitation and/or individualized supported employment services, but these services cannot be provided during the same time period.

-2. Repealed.

-H. Provider Qualifications.
-Providers must be licensed by the Department of Health as a home and community-based services provider and meet the module requirements for adult day care or supported employment in LAC 48:I.Chapter 50.
+- 1. Beneficiaries receiving prevocational services may also receive day habilitation and/or individualized supported employment services, but these services cannot be provided during the same time period or total more than five hours per day combined. - 2.
+All virtual prevocational services must be approved by the local governing entity or the OCDD state office.2.
+Repealed. - H. Provider Qualifications.
+Providers must be licensed by the Department of Health as a home and community-based services provider and meet the module requirements for adult day care or supported employment in-LAC 48:I.Chapter 50.